STI Testing and Treatment

-At New Beginnings Women's Center, STD testing can be performed on the same urine sample that you provide for your pregnancy test.
+We provide testing for thre three most common STIs - Chlamydia, Gonorrhea, and Trichomoniasis.
+Testing can be performed on the same urine sample that you provide for your pregnancy test, or we can provide this limited STI/STD testing as a single service.
 If you test positive for one of these infections, treatment is available at no cost to you.
-Testing and treatment referral appointments are also available for your sexual partner.
-Make an appointment today.
+Testing and treatment referral appointments are also available for your partner if your test is positive.

 Every year in the U.S. there are an estimated 20 million new STD infections, and nearly half of all new STD cases occur in people ages 15 to 24.
 Anyone who is sexually active is at risk for contracting an STD, no matter what form of birth control you use.

 An estimated half of all sexually active unmarried people will get an STD before the age of 25.
 Many people who are infected don’t know they are.
 Even if you haven’t experienced any symptoms, you may still need to get tested.

 You need to get tested if: